 Tickets for the all-ages show start at $59, not including fees, and are on sale now at immersivevangogh.com.

 Previous locations of “Immersive Van Gogh” have opened in iconic and architecturally interesting locations, including the former Toronto Star newspaper’s cavernous printing-press room and the historic Fillmore West rock hall in Haight-Ashbury neighborhood of San Francisco.

 The installation has been seen by more than 2 million visitors in Paris.
 The North American exhibits, which were set up during the pandemic, have been seen by more than 200,000 in San Francisco, Chicago and Toronto.
-The L.A. exhibit is set to open in May followed by New York in June and Phoenix in July.
+The L.A. exhibit, New York and Phoenix were set to open over the summer.

 Van Gogh’s vivid paintings are projected on the walls, floors and ceiling and paired with an extraordinary soundscape.

 “We started in July of last year, in a pandemic, and it was better than we ever expected,” Ross said.

 The 360-degree immersive experience uses the architecture of the building to bring the images and colors of Van Gogh’s masterpieces to life.